biopragmatics/oquat/docs/invalids/prefix/olatdv.md

-# BioGRID
+# olatdv: Medaka Developmental Stages

+This page summarize the different resources that reference `olatdv` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['OlatDv']
+1 variants on the standard prefix were found: ['OlatDv'].

-## `olatdv`
+## `olatdv`: Medaka Developmental Stages

-Identifiers for this prefix are given correctly in Medaka Developmental Stages.
+Identifiers for this prefix are given incorrectly correctly in `olatdv`.

 | external_xref     |   usages_count | usages                                                                                                                                                                                                                                                                                           |
 |-------------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|